All Episodes

 Anyway, folks, great to have you back.

-Rush Limbaugh, the EIB network and the Limbaugh Institute for advanced conservative studies.
+Rush Limbaugh, the EIB Network, and the Limbaugh Institute for Advanced Conservative Studies.

-President Obama's USA Today, President Obama, a sports fan who uh makes a living dealing with political issues, says that more sports stars should speak out on public matters.
+President Obama's USA Today, President Obama, a sports fan who makes a living dealing with political issues, says that more sports stars should speak out on public matters.

-In an interview with People Magazine, Obama praised LeBron James and other athletes who protested grand jury refusals to indict police officers involved in the deaths of African American males.
+In an interview with People magazine, Obama praised LeBron James and other athletes who protested grand jury refusals to indict police officers involved in the deaths of African American males.

-He told people, referring to the decision by the Cleveland Cavaliers to wear an I Can't Breathe t-shirt at a recent game.
+Obama said, you know, I think LeBron did the right thing, he told people, referring to the decision by the Cleveland Cavaliers to wear an I Can't Breathe t-shirt at a recent game.

-Obama noted there's been uh a rich tradition of athletes speaking out on public issues, particularly during the volatile 1960s.
+Obama noted there's been a rich tradition of athletes speaking out on public issues, particularly during the volatile 1960s.

 But that tradition has dimmed in recent years.